Getting Help For Someone On Drugs or Alcohol

 - Fortunately, Novus Medical Detox Center has developed protocols that safely and more comfortably allow people to withdraw from these substances.

 - One way to address this problem is to show the substance abuser the success stories of patients who came to Novus to come off the same substance.
-(Just go to Novus website, click on the page about the substance and at the bottom are success stories for that substance.)
+Success Stories

 - This next point is vital: You should have a plan for the withdrawal and treatment.